 BA (Hons) Community and Social Care (Policy & Practice)

+This course is approved by the University of Central Lancashire (UCLan).
 Our Community & Social Care Degree develops a wider understanding of why society behaves in the way it does towards participants of social care, and what can be done to address this by the individual, communities and the state.
-This qualification is validated by the University of Central Lancashire (UCLan).
+This qualification is awarded by the University of Central Lancashire (UCLan).

 - Course Information